Radio Prague - news from the Czech Republic

 Prague-based US entrepreneur Brady Clough: It is not practical for the US to try and go it alone

 The inauguration of Donald Trump as the 45th President of the United States is at the center of media attention world-wide.
 What kind of leader will he turn out to be and how will his presidency impact European and world affairs?
-Those are questions that not just Czechs, but people around the globe are asking themselves.
-American entrepreneur Brady Clough has lived and worked in the Czech Republic since 1993.
+Those are questions...
 More

 Panorama